Acceptance and Evaluation of Undergraduate Transfer Credits

 International Degrees and Courses

 International degrees determined valid by the Minnesota State Mankato Admissions Office will be recognized.
-In order to be considered for transfer credit international courses must be evaluated by an outside agency recognized by the National Association of Credential Evaluation Services.
-In addition, courses fulfilling Minnesota State Mankato General Education Goal Area 1a (English Composition) will be subject to a university review process.
+To be considered for transfer credit international courses must be evaluated by an outside agency recognized by the National Association of Credential Evaluation Services.
+In addition, courses fulfilling Minnesota State Mankato General Education Goal Area 1A (English Composition) may be subject to a university review and/or appeal process.

 Discretionary Rights for Determining Transferrable Credit